 The three Imperial and six Royal suites in the courtyard, surrounding the swimming pool, were constructed first.
 Later, eight Terrace suites were built overlooking Lake Pichola.
 Each is uniquely decorated with rare royal treasures, including paintings.

 If you want to follow in James Bond's footsteps, Royal Suite 5 is apparently where all the action happened.

-The time of year that you stay at the Shiv Niwas Palace hotel will make all the difference in terms of cost.
-Very generous discounts are offered during the summer monsoon season from April until September.
+Rates are seasonal, and the time of year you stay at the hotel will make all the difference in terms of cost.
+Very generous discounts are offered during the summer and monsoon season, from April until September.
 September can be an excellent time to visit Udaipur, as the city doesn't receive a lot of monsoon rain and the crowds are absent.
 It's all the more enticing when you can save over 50% on room rates!
 Even better, if the hotel isn't busy, you may even get an upgrade.

-If money isn't an issue, an...
-Imperial suite is truly what fairy tales are made of.
+If money isn't an issue, an Imperial suite is truly what fairy tales are made of.
 There are three to choose from.
 The antique furniture, frescoes, canopied bed, and yes, even a flower petal filled water fountain in the bedroom all serve to paint a picture of stately splendor.
-At 100,000 rupees per night during the peak tourist season (from October to March), an Imperial Suite is likely to be outside the budget of most people.
-However, during the monsoon season, you can stay in one for 40,000 rupees per night, plus tax.
+Rates start from about 60,000 rupees per night, including tax.